IPG Photonics (IPGP)

 AI Analysis | Feedback

-- IPG Photonics repurchased $343.8 million of its common stock under a February 2024 authorization for up to $300 million.
+- In 2024, IPG Photonics repurchased $343.8 million of its own shares under an authorization that allowed for purchases of up to $300 million of common stock.

 Share Issuance